 I suppose that’s what I mean by simplicity.
 That, we are humble, real, centered, and honest about ourselves.
 Hope, positivity and happiness are the birds that live in the nest of contentment.
 You will face difficult people, situations and circumstances.
-Adversities will greet you at every step of the way.
+Adversity will greet you every step of the way.
 Such is life.
 Now what?
 Are you going to give up, give in or keep walking one step at a time?
 That simple and honest discipline of not giving up will grant you peace and positivity.

 Being positive isn’t always the same as being happy though.
 Sometimes, all it means is that you are at peace, you are at ease.

 Being positive comes naturally to the one who leads a life sans pretense.
 If you are honest about yourself, you will be realistic about what you can or can’t do.
 Such realism will help you in being positive.
 This is the secret of positivity.